“Nobody Died At Sandy Hook”

 By: James Fetzer

 So who is Paul Preston?
-Much like Wolfgang Halbig, he’s continually referred to as a “school security expert”, yet I can’t find anything to back that up.
+Like Wolfgang Halbig, he’s repeatedly described as a “school security expert,” though any concrete credentials to support that claim are elusive.

-Paul kicks things off by claiming “I’ve been involved in many many situations at schools that have been, you know, emergency type situations and was involved even to some degree with the Columbine situation”.
+Paul starts off claiming, “I’ve been involved in many, many situations at schools that have been, you know, emergency-type situations and was involved even to some degree with the Columbine situation.”
 Whoa!
-Wait a minute!
-Paul was involved with the Columbine uh, “situation”?
-That’s a big deal!
-But how did a school activities director from California get mixed up with the Columbine shooting?
-I’m on the edge of my seat here!
-Thankfully, he continues:
+Hold up!
+Paul was involved with the Columbine “situation”?
+That sounds huge!
+But… how exactly does a school activities director from California get tangled up with Columbine?
+Let’s find out!

 “We had an individual who was trying to blow up the school, our school, at the time.
 In a similar fashion to what was a predicted bomb threat that occurred at Columbine three days before the Columbine shooting, and that’s how we kind of got in touch with the Columbine people.
 They got in touch with us because it turned out to be a similar neo-Nazi group that was related to the Trenchcoat Mafia, of all people.”